Hair Loss After Hair Transplant - Normal Period & Ways to Prevent

 The bottom line

-Hair loss is a normal and temporary phase of hair transplantation.
+Hair loss is a regular and temporary phase of hair transplantation.
 The shedding phase is only a minor hurdle in achieving a fuller head of hair.
 With time, patience, and proper care, the transplanted hair follicles will gradually settle into new positions and grow strong, healthy hair.

 Interested in learning more about hair transplant surgery and hair regrowth?
-Take advantage of our offer for a complimentary consultation with an experienced hair transplant surgeon.
+Please take advantage of our offer for a complimentary consultation with an experienced hair transplant surgeon.
 Whether you're in Iran or not, our team at Raadina Health is ready to assist you.
 Gain a thorough understanding of the procedure and receive guidance from our skilled surgeons.

 Frequently Ask Questions about Falling Hair After Transplant